cryptonotefoundation/cryptonotewallet/README.md

-On Ubuntu it is possible to install them using apt: sudo apt update sudo apt upgrade sudo apt install git gcc make cmake libboost-all-dev qt5-default Building
+On Ubuntu it is possible to install them using apt: sudo apt update sudo apt upgrade sudo apt install git gcc make cmake libboost-all-dev qt5-default build-essential Building
 To acquire the source via git and build the release version, run the following commands: